michalharakal/kmp-workshop/javaland2023/mkdocs/src/doc/docs/setup.md

 !!! warning
 Current version of IntelliJ IDEA will work probably as well, but is **not tested yet** with this workshop.

+!!! hint
+If you want just try out Compose Multiplatform just with Desktop JVM on IntelliJ IDEA, you can simply follow official guide [Guide for getting started with Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Getting_Started)

 ## iOS and macOS